 To learn more about studying clarinet at Truman, contact Dr. Jesse Krebs.

-Dr. Jesse Krebs, Associate Professor of Music, has been invited to perform a guest recital and give a clarinet master class at the Royal Irish Academy of Music in Dublin, Ireland on Tuesday, October 13, 2015.
-He will be performing a program of American clarinet music, including the Clarinet Sonata by Daniel Gregory Mason, Theme […]
+Dr. Jesse Krebs, Associate Professor of Music, recently performed a guest clarinet recital at the Royal Irish Academy of Music in Dublin, Ireland on Tuesday, October 13th, 2015.
+He performed a program of all American clarinet works, including the clarinet sonata by Daniel Gregory Mason, Theme and Absurdities by Derek Bermel, and Grooves by Philip […]